awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/amda.md

 # AWS Marketplace for Desktop Applications \(AMDA\)<a name="amda"></a>

 AWS Marketplace for Desktop Applications \(AMDA\) is a catalog of virtualized desktop applications that run on Amazon WorkSpaces\.
 AMDA makes it easy to find and subscribe to free and paid applications across 11 software categories\.
-Applications run in virtualized containers as if they were natively installed and customers are charged on a per\-user, per\-month basis\.
+Applications run in virtualized containers as if they were natively installed and buyers are charged on a per\-user, per\-month basis\.

- Customers use the Amazon WorkSpaces Application Manager \(WAM\) console to deploy desktop applications to their WorkSpaces\.
-The applications are delivered to each user’s WorkSpace through the WAM client application\.
+Buyers use the Amazon WorkSpaces Application Manager \(WAM\) console to deploy desktop applications to their WorkSpaces\.
+The applications are delivered to each WorkSpace through the WAM client application\.

 The virtualization technology enables fast delivery of programs, often without a reboot, so that users can quickly launch and use their subscribed applications\.
 Users are charged only for those applications they have been assigned, and charges accrue monthly from when they are first launched until the assignment is revoked\.
 Additional information:
 +  [Amazon WorkSpaces product pages](https://aws.amazon.com/workspaces/)
 +  [Amazon WorkSpaces testimonials](https://aws.amazon.com/workspaces/testimonials/)
 +  [AMDA help pages and frequently asked questions](https://aws.amazon.com/marketplace/help/buyer-desktop-apps?ref=help_ln_sibling)